 In some cases, it may be possible to get out of timeshare through a developer exit program like, ‘Pathways’, ‘Ovation’, ‘Legacy’, ‘Transitions’ or ‘Clarity’.
 These are programs designed to help people get out of their timeshare contracts, but they come with a number of catches.

-For starters, you will usually have to pay an up-front fee to qualify for the program – often up to several thousand dollars.
+For starters, you will usually have to pay an up-front fee to qualify for a release – often up to several thousand dollars.
 You may also be required to continue making maintenance fee payments for a period of time, even though you are no longer using the timeshare and of course, the loan must be paid in full as part of the terms of release.

 Attorney Assisted Timeshare Termination

-If you are going to hire an attorney, they should specialize in timeshare law and can help you get out of your contract, but their services come at a cost.
-Attorney fees can vary depending on the complexity of your case.
+If you are going to hire an attorney, they should specialize in timeshare law and discus ways they can help you cancel your contract.
+Legal services come at a cost and attorney fees can vary depending on the complexity of your case.
 Having and experienced attorney to provide you legal guidance may be worth the expense if you are struggling to get out of your timeshare on your own.